tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swaggerhub_smartbear.md

 The collaborative aspect of SwaggerHub is the most common reason people move from the open source tools to SwaggerHub.
 You might have a lot of different engineers working on a variety of APIs in SwaggerHub.
 To organize the work, you can group APIs into [organizations](https://app.swaggerhub.com/help/organizations/index), and then assign members to the appropriate organization.
 When that member logs in to SwaggerHub, he or she will see only the organizations to which he or she has access.

 Additionally, within an organization, you can further group APIs into different projects.
-This way teams working in the same organization but on different projects can have visibility into other APIs but still have their APIs logically grouped.
+This way teams working in the same organization but on different projects can have visibility into other APIs.

 {% include course_image.html size="large" border="true" filename="swaggerhub_organizations" ext_print="png" ext_web="png" alt="Organization of projects by team" caption="Organization of projects by team" %}